 Taking out adequate life insurance can protect your loved ones if you were no longer around.
 The pay out from your policy could:

 It’s not uncommon for type 1 diabetics to have an application declined, but securing a policy isn’t impossible.

 Insurers will classify your diabetes as a pre-existing medical condition.

 It’s highly likely that when arranging life insurance as a diabetic, your policy will need to undergo manual underwriting.

-However, using an FCA-regulated life insurance broker can allow you to compare the market and find the right cover for you.
+However, using an FCA-regulated life insurance broker allows you to compare multiple insurers and find the right cover for you.

 We offer a specialist impaired team who’ve found cover for 45% of customers who’ve been declined cover elsewhere.

 Which life insurance policy is best for you will largely depend on your own unique needs and circumstances, as well as the severity of your condition.

 Typically there are 3 main policy options available: